aspnet/MicrosoftConfigurationBuilders/README.md

         object being created by `ConfigurationManager.OpenConfiguration*` API's rather than being part of a fully-initialized runtime configuration stack.
   * Json use has migrated to use `System.Text.Json` instead of `Newtonsoft.Json`.
   * The [Azure Config Builders](#azure-config-builders) have been updated to require a newer minimum version of `Azure.Identity` by default which allows for more methods of connecting to Azure, such as **User-Assigned Managed Identity**, or **Client Certificate-based** via environment variables.
-An overload named
+Also a pair of overloads
-        `GetCredential` has also been added for users who need something more custom than upgrading `Azure.Identity` can easily provide.
+        (`GetCredential` and `GetSecretClientOptions/GetConfigurationClientOptions`) have been added for users who need something more than `DefaultAzureCredential` with default client options can provide.
   * Added *RecursionGuard* to help detect and prevent situations where a `ConfigurationBuilder` accessing values from a `ConfigurationSection` other than the one which it is currently processing could result in stack overflow.
   * `optional` attribute is obsolete => [`enabled`](docs/KeyValueConfigBuilders.md#enabled) attribute which provides more versatility.
 (The `optional` attribute is still parsed and recognized in the absence